danieljcave/inphysical-website/README.md

     - Prettier Formater was used in vscode to beautify and format the code for best practices.

 ## **Testing**
-The W3C Markup Validator and W3C CSS Validator Services were use to test each page to make sure there were no syntax errors in the website.
+The W3C Markup Validator and W3C CSS Validator Services were used to test each page to make sure there were no syntax errors in the website.
-- ### W3C Markup Validator
+### W3C Markup Validator
 <details><summary>Home Page HTML Validation</summary>

 ![Homepage HTML Test](/assets/readME/index-test.png)